JorgeSarricolea/Build-Your-First-Website-in-JavaScript-Course/README.md

 There are many tools to design an application or web page, in this course we will use a free one which is [Figma](https://www.figma.com).
 Here we are going to develop our page before we start programming, we will only do the visual part of how we would like it to look.
 We will use [Adobe Color](https://color.adobe.com/es/create/color-wheel) to generate a color palette for our project.

 ### Stage 2.
 HTML and CSS Structure (4 - 6 hours).
+I will show you the basic structure of an html file, as well as the tags that we will be using and how to implement them in the project.
+I will teach you how to correctly assign the design to the project using CSS properties.
+We will create the content in the following order:

-- Create a navbar menu (Desktop and mobile)
+#### Create a navbar menu (Desktop and mobile)
+Your page must need a menu to navigate between them, I will teach you how to design a top menu for desktop and a "Burger" menu for mobile version.

+- Brand.
+- Responsive design of the menu.
+- Active sections.

-- Create Index page
+#### Index page
+This is the main page, your landing page.
+Look at mine: [jorgesarricolea.com](https://jorgesarricolea.com)

+- Hero section
+- Buttons

-- About page
+#### About page
-- Services page (optional)
+Here you will write who you are, what you do and what you like.

+- Main section.
+- Skills section.
+- Interests section.
+- Other (Optional).

-#### Portfolio page (optional)
+#### Services page (Optional)
 This section is optional, in case you want to show any of your projects that you have done, we can add them in this section, it is not mandatory.
-Example: [jorgesarricolea.com/portfolio](jorgesarricolea.com/portfolio)
+Example: [jorgesarricolea.com/services](https://jorgesarricolea.com/services)

+#### Portfolio page (Optional)
+This section is optional, in case you want to show any of your projects that you have done, we can add them in this section, it is not mandatory.
+Example: [jorgesarricolea.com/portfolio](https://jorgesarricolea.com/portfolio)

 #### Resume page
 This section is like your CV, you will show information about yourself, your professional and academic career, you can base yourself on my website.